yohanboniface/sulci/README.rst

 #.
 You then have to launch the training with the command line.
 #.
 Each algorithm has it's own trainer.
 This trainer will take the input texts,
-   remove the verified output, and begin to find the best rules to determine the right ouput.
+   remove the verified output, and begin to find the best rules to determine the right output.
 The trainer will analyze its mistakes, and change its processing rules/weights/triggers/... in order to avoid making those mistakes again in the future.
-The trainer will loop over the corpus untill it concider that no more rules could be infered.
+The trainer will loop over the corpus until it considers that no more rules could be inferred.

 .. note::
    You can also use the algorithm to help you create the corpus : give a text to